 As a student, you encounter various (education and examination) regulations, guidelines and of course the law.
 The university takes many decisions, which sometimes directly involve and have an impact on you.
 In some cases, you may not agree with the decision.

-During your studies you will also come into contact with a number of different university staff, such as lecturers, staff of the educational offices, security personnel and of course your fellow students.
-You may find yourself in a situation in which you are not happy with how a university staff member or a fellow student has behaved towards you.
-You may have a complaint about something else.
+During your studies, you also encounter many different university staff, such as lecturers, staff from the educational office, campus employees as well as fellow students.
+You may not agree with how a member of the university staff or fellow student has behaved towards you.
+Or you may have a complaint about another issue.

-Depending on the nature of the dispute or your complaint, there are different options for you to contest this.
-You can submit an appeal, an objection or a complaint.
-There are a number of objection and appeal procedures and complaint procedures.
-You can find more information about these in the chapter about legal protection in the EUR Students' Charter.
+Depending on the nature of the dispute or of your complaint, there are various possibilities for you to appeal, lodge an objection or submit a complaint.
+There are several objection, appeal and complaint procedures.

 You can read more about this in the chapter on legal protection in the Students Charter of Erasmus University Rotterdam.
 The Students Charter provides an overview of students' rights and obligations and gives information about what you can expect from the education and the provisions.